SAP-archive/teched2021-DEV161/exercises/exPrep/README.md

 In the left-hand menu click on "HTML5 Application" to see a list of deployed web-apps in this subaccount.

 Again, type your username in the searchbar and perform a search.
-For subaccounts with many traffic it is most convenitent to use the search, the lists can grow too quickly.
+For subaccounts with much traffic it is most convenitent to use the search, the lists can grow too quickly.

-The applications we developed in Part 1 are automatically protected by some access controls.
-So at the moment nobody, not even our subaccount administrator can access them.
-Let's change that.

 ![](/exercises/exPrep/images/Prep_05.png)